hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/pivot_point.rst

 .. figure:: /images/addons_pdt_pivot_2.png
    :width: 450px

-Here the PP has been located on the weighted centre of the selected face.
+Here the PP has been located on the weighted center of the selected face.

 The next row has **Rotate** and **Angle**, To rotate selected geometry about the PP, first set the ``Angle`` and click ``Rotate``.
 Geometry is rotated about the View Plane